Bengaluru Q1 2026 Unsold Inventory 12 Percent Q-o-Q Buyer Power Inflection Analysis 2026

 Where is the buyer power inflection most pronounced?

 The buyer power inflection in Bengaluru is most pronounced in three corridors.
 First, the West Bengaluru luxury corridor including the broader Whitefield-Sarjapur axis where Q1 2026 launches concentrated heavily.
 Second, the Devanahalli plotted segment where the 80 to 120 percent price appreciation of the past four years has stretched valuations and slowed absorption.
 Third, selected Hennur and Thanisandra catchments where developer supply in 2024 to 2025 has built up unsold stock.
 The Sarjapur Road corridor has moderate inflection with selective opportunities.
 Central Bengaluru remains supply-tight with less buyer leverage despite the broader trend.
 Our coverage of the Karnataka SRO Sarjapur Whitefield registered transactions documents the parallel transaction data.
+North Bengaluru entries such as Brigade Oasis at Devanahalli offer the plotted-segment alternative to the apartment-concentrated supply in Whitefield and Sarjapur.

 What is the developer-side response to the inventory build-up?